sparameswaran/sample-apigw-restapi-authorizer/README.md

 - `src` - Code for the application's Lambda function.
 - `template.yaml` - A template that defines the application's AWS resources.

+## Project Details
-The application uses Lambda functions (as sample backend and another for authorizer) and API Gateway REST API.
+The application demonstrates building API Gateway REST APIs protected using [Lambda Authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html).
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.
 The authorizer expects an authorization header (**AuthorizationToken** set to `allow` or `deny`) in the requests to communicate with a AWS Lambda backend, external service or Lambda as proxy.
-Build using SAM cli (does require Python3.9), sam build followed by sam deploy –guided.
+Build using SAM cli (requires Python3.9): sam build followed by sam deploy –guided.

-Sample Urls to test:
+### Testing against sample Urls:

+Use curl with `-H "AuthorizationToken: allow"` or `-H "AuthorizationToken: deny"` to test against the api gateway endpoints with appropriate path.

+Supported endpoints:
-Lambda Backend (GET) : https://<API_GATEWAY_REST_API_ENDPOINT>.amazonaws.com/dev (custom mapping of requests to backend) Lambda Proxy as Backend (GET) : https://<API_GATEWAY_REST_API_ENDPOINT>.amazonaws.com/dev/lambdaProxy (no request mapping template allowed, everything passed directly to Lambda)
+* Lambda Backend (GET) : https://<API_GATEWAY_REST_API_ENDPOINT>.amazonaws.com/dev (custom mapping of requests to backend)
+* Lambda Proxy as Backend (GET) : https://<API_GATEWAY_REST_API_ENDPOINT>.amazonaws.com/dev/lambdaProxy (no request mapping template allowed, everything passed directly to Lambda)
-External Service (GET or POST) : https://<API_GATEWAY_REST_API_ENDPOINT>.amazonaws.com/dev/extService (custom mapping of requests to backend)
+* External Service (GET or POST) : https://<API_GATEWAY_REST_API_ENDPOINT>.amazonaws.com/dev/extService (custom mapping of requests to backend)

 ## Deploy the sample application